Skip to content

 Expectations

-The children in Year 2 have worked together to create a set of Golden Rules and have all agreed to follow these rules with the understanding that doing so will create a happy learning environment that will help their learning.
+The children in Year 2 will continue to follow the set of Golden Rules that they created in Autumn 2.
+The children have all agreed to follow these rules with the understanding that doing so will create a happy learning environment that will help their learning.

 Working together with parents and guardians plays a big part in establishing good relationships and standards of behaviour.